ruby/rbs/docs/CONTRIBUTING.md

 Assign yourself when you start working for a class or library.
 After reviewing and merging your pull request, I will update the status of the library.

-You may find the *Good for first contributor* column where you can find some classes are recommended for new contributers (👍), and some classes are not-recommended (👎).
+You may find the *Good for first contributor* column where you can find some classes are recommended for new contributors (👍), and some classes are not-recommended (👎).

 ## Useful Tools

-* `rbs prototype runtime --merged String`
+* `rbs prototype runtime --merge String`
   * Generate a prototype using runtime API.
-  * `--merged` tells to use the method types in RBS if exists.
+  * `--merge` tells to use the method types in RBS if exists.
-* `rbs prototype runtime --merged --method-owner=Numeric Integer`
+* `rbs prototype runtime --merge --method-owner=Numeric Integer`
   * You can use --method-owner if you want to print method of other classes too, for documentation purpose.
 * `bin/annotate-with-rdoc stdlib/builtin/string.rbs`
   * Write comments using RDoc.